secware-debug/Secure-File-Transfer/readme.md

               * Append them to a file ("decrypt_X")
               * Update a SHA256 message digest
     * After the file has been read and decrypted:
-         * Write the SHA256 has value to disk (message.dd)
+         * Write the SHA256 hash value to disk (message.dd)
          * Use the calculated message digest and RSA public key to verify the digital signature
          * Send the remote host a message stating if the verification was successful

 ---

 CONFIGURATION:
 Configuration information and settings are stored in XML files.
 Socket addresses, file name and storage locations, packet and buffer sizes, log formats, etc can be customized by editing the XML document.
 Note: Some settings such as the modes for AES and RSA encryption are for information purposes only.
-Changing them will not effect the behavior of the program.
+Changing them will not affect the behavior of the program.